-When comparing ENIGMA Development Environment vs Urho3D, the Slant community recommends Urho3D for most people.
+When comparing ENIGMA Development Environment vs Urho3D, the Slant community recommends ENIGMA Development Environment for most people.
 In the question“What are the best 2D game engines?”
-Urho3D is ranked 37th while ENIGMA Development Environment is ranked 40th.
-The most important reason people chose Urho3D is:
+ENIGMA Development Environment is ranked 41st while Urho3D is ranked 43rd.
+The most important reason people chose ENIGMA Development Environment is:

 Ranked in these QuestionsQuestion Ranking